Cassava Cake

 Snacks… More Fun in the Philippines!

-Have a Filipino-style snack break :)
+Have a Pinoy-style snack break :)

 Featured photo by Mayette Garcia of Banana-Que.